Kurumi-AL/Kurumi-AL/README.md

 ### What interests me?
 I love creating websites with technologies such as React.js and Firebase that are user friendly and fun to use.
-I'm desipline and a hard worker, and this helped me learn new skills by myself.
+I'm descipline and a hard worker, and this helped me learn new skills by myself.

 ### What do I value?
 > Be the best version of you.